Expert Print Management – Spotlight

 Paul had restructured in late 2019 leaving him running the business alone.
 This gave him the benefit of not having the worry of employees’ welfare or dealing with furlough, but it also meant he had no team to talk to or discuss decisions with.
 His positive attitude and determination to keep going provided the motivation that he needed.

-“I follow Brad Sugars so took his 12 Day Survival Guide course and kept reading coaching materials.
-I also rang around my clients and contacts that were still open, to find out more about what people needed and what has happening out there.
-I realised it was important to speak to other positive business owners to keep a positive mind-set” says Paul.
-He notes that for those who continued to work, some strong relationships have developed and is pleased with the attitude and mind-set local businesses have shown: “There is definitely an attitude of collaboration and working together for the common good, with a less selfish approach than before lockdown.
+“I follow Brad Sugars so took his 12-Day Survival Guide course and kept reading coaching materials.
+I also rang around my clients and contacts that were still open, to find out more about what people needed and what was happening out there.
+I realised it was important to speak to other positive business owners to keep a positive mindset,” says Paul.
+He notes that for those who continued to work, some strong relationships have developed and he is pleased with the attitude and mindset local businesses have shown: “There is definitely an attitude of collaboration and working together for the common good, with a less selfish approach than before lockdown.
 I formed some great working relationships and hope they continue.
-The change in approach surprised me to a certain degree but is very welcome”.
+The change in approach surprised me to a certain degree but is very welcome.”

 Expert Print Management Spotlight